Bobby Samini: Cher lawsuit

-Swastika sign case

-Samini successfully represented University of Wisconsin–Milwaukee student Grae Hosmanek pro bono after she was cited for grabbing and ripping up a man's swastika sign on campus.
-On May 6, 2019, Hosmanek witnessed a group of visibly upset students surrounding a man displaying a swastika sign.
-"I kind of watched the interactions he was having with other students, and how they became increasingly upset", Hosmanek said.
-Hosmanek was warned by a campus officer not to approach the man.
-However, Hosmanek ignored his warnings and destroyed the sign.
-Following the incident, Hosmanek was given a $456 ticket for resisting/obstructing an officer and a pair of warnings, for theft and vandalism.
-Hosmanek was offered a plea deal of a $1 fine for vandalism, but declined.
-In September 2019, Samini got the charges against Hosmanek dismissed.

 Zillow class action

 Samini represented several class action plaintiffs against online real estate database Zillow, alleging violations of California Labor Code and California Business and Professions Code.
 Among numerous allegations, Zillow was accused of failing to pay wages, failing to pay overtime pay, and failing to provide meal and rest breaks.
 On February 26, 2016, the U.S. District Court for the Central District of California certified the class to include anyone who worked as an inside sales consultant at Zillow between November 2010 and January 2015.

-Along with attorney Mark Geragos, Samini also represented a former Zillow employee in a sexual harassment action against the company, alleging "sexual torture" and "the most heinous acts of sexual harassment imaginable."
+Along with attorney Mark Geragos, Samini also represented a former Zillow employee in a sexual harassment action against the company, alleging "sexual torture". and "the most heinous acts of sexual harassment imaginable."
 According to the lawsuit, Zillow's Southern California office represents an "adult frat house where sexual harassment and misconduct are normalized, condoned, and promoted by male managers."
 On May 5, 2016, Zillow settled the action for an undisclosed amount.